 Aura Gauthier's Blog

-Now, let's take a look at three tips so you can set yourself up to succeed during the house selling journey.
+Now, let's take a look at three tips to help you get a leg up on the home selling competition.

-2. Establish a Competitive Initial Asking Price
+2. Set an Aggressive Initial Asking Price

 3. Collaborate with a Real Estate Agent